Pest Issues

 Stink bug traps

 Using traps is an efficient way to keep them away.
 Stink bug traps are usually plants that are meant to attract them.
-After enough have gathered, then the plant can be removed and disposed of.
+After enough has been gathered, then the plant can be removed and disposed of.
 Such plants are:

 • Sunflower